Magnetic Couplings in Edge-Sharing High-Spin $d^7$ Compounds: Electronic Hamiltonian

-The effective $d$-$d$ hopping between metal sites is described by:
+The effective $d$-$d$ hopping between transition metal sites is described by:

-For an ideal edge-sharing bond, $C_{2v}$ symmetry restricts the form of the hopping matrices.
+For an ideal edge-sharing bond with $90^\circ$ metal-ligand-metal bond angles, $C_{2v}$ symmetry restricts the form of the hopping matrices.
 In terms of the global $(x,y,z)$ coordinates defined in Fig.~\ref{fig:hops}, the matrices are constrained to take the following form, for the Z-bond:

-Of these, $t_1, t_3, t_4$, and $t_5$ are primarily direct hopping between metal atoms, as shown in Fig.~\ref{fig:hops}.
-Only $t_2$ and $t_6$ have significant contributions from both direct hopping and hybridization with the ligands.
+Of these, $t_1, t_3, t_4$, and $t_5$ are primarily direct hopping between the $d$-orbitals on the metal atoms, as shown in Fig.~\ref{fig:hops}.
+By contrast, $t_2$ and $t_6$ have significant contributions from both direct hopping and ligand-assisted hopping, which arises from the hybridization between the metal and ligand orbitals.
+Realistic ranges for these hoppings are discussed in section \ref{sec:hops}.

+Previous works\cite{liu2018pseudospin,doi:10.1142/S0217979221300061,liu2020kitaev,sano2018kitaev} on the possibility of dominant Kitaev magnetic exchange in high-spin $3d^7$ Co(II) ions have highlighted the ideal regime is found for small trigonal splitting ($\Delta_2\ll \lambda$) and dominant ligand-assisted hopping ($t_2 \gg t_1, t_3, t_4, t_5, t_6$).
+In principle, if either of these conditions is violated, the interactions may deviate significantly from the Kitaev form.
+We consider these possible deviations in the following sections.